 Not all martial artists spar.
 Some believe that techniques are too deadly, or that sparring teaches a person to pull their punches.
 Some claim that sparring does not simulate true conflicts, or that it converts martial arts into a sport.
 At Yong Studios, we believe in the value of sparring as a way to improve, test, and round out your martial arts skills.
 We also do it because it is fun.
 Miyamoto Musashi, Japan’s greatest swordsman, went around Japan challenging other swordmasters to individual duels.
 He killed over 60 men, then wrote a book, the Book of Five Rings.
 Now the rest of us can just read the book.

 Sparring is a great way to test techniques you are learning in the studio.
 Some things that seem to work well when standing still suddenly don’t when facing a moving opponent.
 Some things work well on tall people but have little effect on someone who is compact.
 Sparring is a way to experiment and grow confident in certain techniques.

 Critics claim that sparring does not simulate actual conflict.
 Nothing does, not even actual conflicts.
 Combat with swords doesn’t simulate a bar-fight.
 Domestic violence is different than being mugged.
 Sparring is designed to be safe and fun.
 Violence isn’t safe, isn’t fun, and training to be ready for violence will always be somewhat limited.

--Written by Yong Studios Black Belt, Daniel H. Jeffers
+-Written by a member of the Yong Studios family, Daniel H. Jeffers